This website provides information about the areas of the county where we have been able to improve the availability of broadband services.

 I thought that your first project was going to give 100% superfast coverage?

-From the outset, the County Council’s intention was to provide a greatly improved broadband service to as many premises in the County as possible within the technical, engineering and financial constraints applicable.
+From the outset, the County Council’s intention was to provide a greatly improved broadband service to as many premises in the County as possible throughout the life of the eSussex Project within the technical, engineering and financial constraints applicable.
 Whilst at the completion of Contract 1 full rollout was not achieved, the ambition remains.
-ESCC is therefore delivering a second project (due to complete December 2018) and is putting in place a third contract to get as close to 100% superfast coverage as possible.
+ESCC has therefore put in place two further contracts to get as close to 100% superfast coverage as possible.

 Don’t I have a right to broadband?